Fast Healthcare Interoperability Resources: Architecture

 Depiction of a set of interrelated FHIR resources.
 Each resource consists of data elements that describe the healthcare concept.

 FHIR is organized by resources (e.g., patient, observation).
 Such resources can be specified further by defining FHIR profiles (for example, binding to a specific terminology).
 A collection of profiles can be published as an implementation guide (IG), such as The U.S. Core Data for Interoperability (USCDI).
 The ONC anticipates finalizing USCDI v4 in July 2023.

-Because FHIR is implemented on top of the HTTPS (HTTP Secure) protocol, FHIR resources can be retrieved and parsed by analytics platforms for real-time data gathering.
+Because FHIR is implemented on top of HTTPS, FHIR resources can be retrieved and parsed by analytics platforms for real-time data gathering.
 In this concept, healthcare organizations would be able to gather real-time data from specified resource models.
 FHIR resources can be streamed to a data store where they can be correlated with other informatics data.
 Potential use cases include epidemic tracking, prescription drug fraud, adverse drug interaction warnings, and the reduction of emergency room wait times.

+Analytics

+In 2025, an international working group with contributors from CSIRO, Google, Microsoft Research, Harvard Medical School, and Health Samurai published the SQL on FHIR specification in npj Digital Medicine.
+The specification defines an implementation-agnostic method for producing tabular views of FHIR resources using FHIRPath expressions, intended to address performance and complexity issues encountered when querying large FHIR datasets in their native JSON or XML formats.

+The specification was validated by replicating a clinical study using two independent implementations — Pathling, developed by CSIRO, and Aidbox, developed by Health Samurai — over a dataset of approximately 580 million FHIR resources, producing identical results across both runners.

 Implementations

-Global (non country specific)

-A number of high-profile players in the health care informatics field are showing interest in and experimenting with FHIR, including CommonWell Health Alliance and SMART (Substitutable Medical Applications, Reusable Technologies).
+Globally, a number of high-profile players in the health care informatics field are showing interest in and experimenting with FHIR, including CommonWell Health Alliance and SMART (Substitutable Medical Applications, Reusable Technologies).

 Open source implementations of FHIR data structures, servers, clients and tools include reference implementations from HL7 in a variety of languages, SMART on FHIR, HAPI-FHIR in Java, and many others (see reference).

 A variety of applications were demonstrated at the FHIR Applications Roundtable in July 2016.
 The Sync for Science (S4S) profile builds on FHIR to help medical research studies ask for (and if approved by the patient, receive) patient-level electronic health record data.

 In January, 2018, Apple announced that its iPhone Health App would allow viewing a user's FHIR-compliant medical records when providers choose to make them available.
 Johns Hopkins Medicine, Cedars-Sinai, Penn Medicine, NYU-Langone Medical Center, Dignity Health and other large hospital systems participated at launch.